Extremes in High Dimensions: Methods and Scalable Algorithms: Introduction

-\paragraph*{Further related literature} In recent years, high-dimensional data, in particular spatially or spatio-temporally indexed data, have raised growing interest in extreme value statistics.
-Parametric modeling of their dependence structure is so far often accompanied by additional assumptions such as stationarity in time, isotropy in space, space-time separability or non-stationarity structures that can be traced back to a small number of covariates \citep[see][for instance]{buhl-etal-19, hazra-huser-21, hazra-etal-21, simpson-wadsworth-21, forster-oesting-22}.
-Such approaches based on a certain form of homogeneity over the spatio-temporal domain are complement by concepts based on localized likelihood structures \citep{castrocamilo-huser-20,shao-etal-22} or on a recently introduced form of conditional independence tailored to extremes \citep{Engelke2020}.
-Exploiting such structures for statistical inference, e.g.\ by maximization of some (potentially composite censored) likelihood \citep[see][for instance]{padoan-etal-10, huser-etal-19} or gradient scoring \citep{Fondeville2018, defondeville-davison-22} results in optimization problems in low or moderate dimension.
-Therefore, standard optimization techniques typically still provide reasonable estimates even though the optimization problems are typically non-convex.
-However, the results may be highly sensitive to starting values and the specification of the optimization procedure, see the discussion in \cite{forster-oesting-22}.
+High-dimensional data, particularly spatially or spatio-tem\-porally indexed data, have become an increasingly popular topic in the field of extreme value statistics.
+Parametric modeling of their dependence structure is so far often accompanied by additional assumptions such as stationarity in time, isotropy in space, space-time separability, or non-stationarity structures that can be traced back to a small number of covariates \citep[see][for instance]{buhl-etal-19, hazra-huser-21, hazra-etal-21, simpson-wadsworth-21, forster-oesting-22}.
+Such approaches based on a certain form of homogeneity over the spatio-temporal domain are complemented by concepts based on localized likelihood structures \citep{castrocamilo-huser-20,shao-etal-22} or on a recently introduced form of conditional independence tailored to extremes \citep{Engelke2020}.
+Exploiting such structures for statistical inference, for example, by fitting a (composite/censored) likelihood \citep[see][for instance]{padoan-etal-10, huser-etal-19} or by gradient scoring \citep{Fondeville2018, defondeville-davison-22}, results in low- or moderate-dimensional optimization problems.
+This allows for the application of standard optimization techniques in principle, but the typical non-convexity of those optimization problems can make the results highly sensitive to starting values and the specification of the optimization procedure---see the discussion in \cite{forster-oesting-22}, for instance.

 \paragraph*{Notation}